Risk Factors Dashboard

 Our Coronary & Peripheral Vascular division includes the following Operating Units: Coronary & Renal Denervation and Peripheral Vascular Health.
 The division is comprised of a comprehensive line of products and therapies to treat coronary artery disease as well as peripheral vascular disease and venous disease.
 Our products include coronary stents and related delivery systems, including a broad line of balloon angioplasty catheters, guide catheters, guide wires, diagnostic catheters, and accessories, peripheral drug coated balloons, stent and angioplasty systems, carotid embolic protection systems for the treatment of vascular disease outside the heart, and products for superficial and deep venous disease.
 Principal products offered include:

-•Percutaneous Coronary Intervention products including our Onyx Frontier and Resolute Onyx drug-eluting stents, Euphora balloons, and Launcher guide catheters.
+•Percutaneous Coronary Intervention products including our Neuroguard IEP carotid stenting system, Onyx Frontier and Resolute Onyx drug-eluting stents (DES), Euphora balloons, and Launcher guide catheters.

-•Products to treat superficial venous diseases in the lower extremities including the ClosureFast radiofrequency ablation system and the VenaSeal Closure System.
+•Endovenous products to treat superficial venous diseases in the lower extremities including the ClosureFast radiofrequency ablation (RFA) system and the VenaSeal closure system.

 NEUROSCIENCE PORTFOLIO